palchrb/inreach_mediarelay/README.md

 # inreach_mediarelay

-Scripts to relay media files (video/media) received on Garmin messenger installed on waydroid &amp; raspberry pi.
-You need to install and run garmin messenger on the pi, and log in with your own account or create a relay account with a valid phone number.
+Scripts to relay media files (video/media) received on Garmin messenger installed on e.g. waydroid &amp; raspberry pi.
+Other solutions are also possible here for different ways of running an android system, e.g. docker redroid is what i am currently using, which seems to be working well for this purpose.
+You need to install and run garmin messenger on android system/emulator of your choice, and log in with your own account or create a relay account with a valid phone number.

-PLEASE NOTE: still quite early days of testing this, so its not tested throught and through!
-Use it if you think its fun and useful, but i expect to have to tweak this more going forward.
-Also, it does not (yet) address how to ensure that waydroid and the messenger app runs safely and consistently in the background so I am looking into that.

 Initially made this to bridge media sent via inreach messenger plus to my matrix chats - so that is the initial focus of my watcher script (matrix folder).
-Also planning to create a more standard messenger app to email version of the watcher script.
+Have now also created a version intended to only forward the media messages via email, for those interested in that.

+For matrix relay purposes;
 The watcher currently has a provisioning endpoint which can be used to send subscription request from a matrix room, with a media webhook url + bearer token, as well as the phone number of the garmin messenger user you want to subscribe to the media stream off.
 The inreach user then has to acknowledge your subscription for the watcher to start actually relaying the media by sending a text to the relay number that the watcher script will pick up.

 So the flow is;